8th arrondissement of Paris: Economy

-The head offices of AXA, Bouygues, Électricité de France (EDF), Eurazeo, Ki-oon, Sanofi-Aventis, Engie, HSBC Continental Europe and Suez Environnement are located in this arrondissement.
+The head offices of Axa, Bouygues, Électricité de France (EDF), Eurazeo, Ki-oon, Sanofi, Engie, HSBC Continental Europe and Suez Environnement are located in this arrondissement.
 Standard & Poor's' France office is located in the 8th arrondissement.
 Air China and China Southern Airlines have their Paris offices in the arrondissement.

-At one time, the head office of Union des Transports Aériens was located in this arrondissement.
+At one time, the head office of Union de Transports Aériens was located in this arrondissement.
 The predecessor airline, Union Aéromaritime de Transport, also had its head office in the 8th arrondissement.
 When Suez existed, its head office was in the 8th arrondissement.
 When Unibail existed, its head office was in the 8th arrondissement.
 At one time, Groupe Danone had its head office in the 8th arrondissement.
 At one time, Alcatel-Lucent's head office was located in the 8th arrondissement.
 At one time, Northwest Airlines had its Paris offices in the Madeleine station.
 At one time, All Nippon Airways operated a sales office in the 8th arrondissement.